Khalid Nizami

-Khalid Nizami is a Pakistani comedian actor and music composer.
+Khalid Nizami (1947 – 29 July 2026) was a Pakistani comedic actor and music composer.
 He is primarily known for playing a comedy role in Haseena Moin's play Ankahi.
-He has played several comedy characters in PTV dramas since 1970.
+He played several comedy characters in PTV dramas beginning in 1970.
 In 1973, he composed a song "Tum Sung Nainan Laagay" which was sung by Rubina Badar and became a classic hit.
 He also composed some songs for the singer A. Nayyar.

 Nizami also acted in Haseena Moins plays Eid Ka Jora and Shehzori (1974).
 He appeared in some Urdu films, including Nazar-ul-Islam's Haqeeqat (1974).

+Nizami died after a long illness in Karachi, on 29 July 2026, at the age of 79.